Latest posts by Ahmad Imran (see all)

-So to conclude, when we try to be perfectionist, we are not proving anything about ourselves, we are always trying to hide and defend our fears of mistake and failure.
+When we try to be perfectionist, we are not proving anything about ourselves, we are always trying to hide and defend our fears of mistake and failure.

 A fear which we impose on ourselves without any external pressure.

-Break this fear.
 Nothing needs to be perfect.
-Just try your best.

 In fact to compete in today’s competitive and saturated market, your design has to be excellent and above average.
 By all means try to achieve this.
 This will only give you a head-start as compared to many others who are casual about the design of their blogs and sites.

-Here is a good article on QuickSprout which explains the essential features of a quality blog you should be thinking about.
 Once the primary requirements are fulfilled and main boxes are ticked, the second stage starts where you start fine-tuning and refining the design so it looks polished and a finished-article.

 A certain level of detailing, revisions and tweaks are required to make the things look good.

 So if you are spending some time on the following few example scenarios, this is what I call it as “healthy detailing”.
 This is not a full list by any means, just a few examples to give you an idea.

 - Researching the fonts and right sizes to be used for your blog and different combinations for headings and body text.

 - Finding out about the right colour scheme to match your brand requirements.